 Looking for a fun new twist on regular old bread pudding?
 Why not boost the deep sticky sweet flavor by indulging in this Bread Pudding with Caramel Sauce?

-Now I’m no stranger to a dang good sauced up bread pudding (this Bread Pudding with Bourbon Sauce is one of my most popular recipes!), and let me tell you, anything smothered in caramel is delicious!
-And this decadent treat is next level!
+Now I’m no stranger to a dang good sauced-up bread pudding (this Bread Pudding with Bourbon Sauce is one of my most popular recipes!), and let me tell you, anything smothered in caramel is ALWAYS delicious!
+It’s no wonder this decadent treat is next level.

 The easy bread pudding base is the perfect vessel for the caramel sauce, culminating in a moist, sweet, and slightly nutty flavored dessert.
 This recipe will teach you how to make your own sauce for bread pudding, but you can also easily buy caramel sauce at the store.